 Ecofeminism questions the assumed authority of humans over the animals, plants, oceans, rivers, soil, air, and all the non-human elements that make up the worlds we live in.
-The crux of ecofeminism is a critique of Western philosophy going back to Plato and Aristotle, that separates being human from being part of nature.
-Ecofeminism draws on diverse feminist and indigenous knowledges to challenge Western philosophical notions of a human/nature divide.
+The crux of ecofeminism is a critique of Western philosophy going back to Plato and Aristotle, which separates being human from being part of nature.
+Ecofeminism draws on diverse feminist and Indigenous knowledges to challenge Western philosophical notions of a human/nature divide.
 I’ve found the work of Val Plumwood particularly useful to do this.

 This thinking shifts human authority to be part of ecologies, rather than above them.

 Ecofeminist theories are not marginal in the humanities and social sciences – they are not whimsy.
-This is the work of internationally established, respected and widely cited scholars and philosophers, who have developed their ideas through long processes of thought and reading and research.
+It is the work of internationally established, respected and widely cited scholars and philosophers, who have developed their ideas through long processes of thought and reading and research.
 They also put the theories into practice in their everyday lives as ecologists, composters, foragers, land managers, and poets, which is why I think their work is so interesting to us as ocean users – we already put so many of their ideas into practice, even without knowing it.

-In my experience, surfing and swimming literally force us to resituate our sense of ourselves in ocean ecologies.
+In my experience, surfing and swimming force us to resituate our sense of ourselves in ocean ecologies.
 Surfer and researcher, Clifton Evers wrote that surfing doesn’t just involve other surfers and waves.
 Rather, he writes that “dolphins, storms, driftwood, jellyfish, birds, fish, turtles, surfboards, shells and seaweed are all part of how we experience surfing”.
 Our encounters with this richness of life changes our relationships to oceans and beaches, and how we view our obligations towards them.
 Oceanographer, Sylvia Earle, echoed this sentiment in her tweet: